RTMecha/BetterLegacy/snapshots.md

 ## Features
 ### Core
 - Added a Global toggle to the getAchievementUnlocked and achievementUnlocked modifiers.
+- Added Sprint & Sneak speeds to the Player.

 ### Example Companion
 - Added some dialogues to Example.